Central Angola, Angola: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C. Ensure that you choose the correct type.
-Most adapters currently sold are simply plugs and require your electronics to adjust the voltage themselves.
-If your devices can't do that they could burn up.
-This one should work in most areas.
+A plug adapter that supports outlet types C. Take care to get the necessary type.
+A lot of adapters available are just plug changers and expect your electronics to adjust the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should work in most countries.

 December